Before arriving at our facility, please familiarize yourself with the important information below.

 We are continuing to do curbside drop off & pick up as this is more efficient for our customers and less stressful for pets.
 Please remain in your vehicle until called to come to the porch.

 Pre-payment for all scheduled appointments is required and can be paid with a credit or debit card (all cards with exception of American Express) or cash.

 For individuals bringing feral cats for surgery, payment is done at the time you bring in the cat(s) for surgery.

 About The Surgery

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall, which makes them unable to get pregnant.
-In male dogs and cats, the scrotum is not removed, only the testicles.
+For male dogs and cats, the scrotum is not removed, only the testicles.
 This prevents the production of sperm, meaning they will no longer be able to father puppies or kittens.
-Our patients are completely asleep during surgery, and are unable to feel or move.
+Our patients are completely asleep during surgery and are unable to feel or move.